stephsorandom/DataStructuresAlgos/week1hw.md

 ```

 - Time Complexity: O(n)
-- Space Complexity:
-  -Loop + sum => O(n) + O(1) ---> O(n).
+  - O(n) + O(1) ---> O(n).
 TC is Linear because you are going through the entire array and adding the sum of each [i].
+- Space Complexity: O(1)
+  - SC is constant, you are returning an integer.

 ### Problem 5

 ```js
 const array = [1, 2, 3, 4, 5, 6, 7, 8];
 function determineSumOfSequentialArray(array) {
   return (array.length * (array.length + 1)) / 2;
 }
 ```

-- Time Complexity: O(1) .... ?????
-O(n)
+- Time Complexity: O(1)

-- Space Complexity:
-  -I think Constant because you add +1 to length then divide by 2 and multiply....but always the same amount of steps
+* Constant TC because you add +1 to length then divide by 2 and multiply....but always the same amount of steps, no matter the size of input.

+- Space Complexity: O(1)
+  - Constant because you return an integer.

 ### Problem 6